JammingEnd/Eu5_LocationDefinitionTool/README.md

 ## How to use
 Upon starting the app youre prompted with two fields, one for the base game and one for your mod.
-Use the browse button to open a file explorer and select the root of your project folders.
+Use the browse button to open a file explorer and select the root of your project folders. the root of the basegame is `Europa Universalis V/game/`

 > DO NOT SWITCH THESE AROUND the app writes to the contents of the MODDED folder
 >
 > Not selecting the root folders will most likely crash the app when writing